hoardinghopes/embodying-buber/src/notes/I do not exist.md

 I am formed and brought to life by relationship with others (incuding non-animate and non-human others).

-Philosopher Martin Buber^[_I and Thou_, Martin Buber, 1923] wrote that there are two ways of being in the world.
+Philosopher Martin Buber[^fn-ref] wrote that there are two ways of being in the world.
 The most common mode is ego-centric.
 I am real, everything (everyone) else is an object in relation to me.
 I relate to them for what I can get from them.

+[^fn-ref]: _I and Thou_, Martin Buber, 1923, summarised in [I and Thou](/notes/i-and-thou/).

 The second mode places everything on an even footing – everything has its own value (beyond my ability to extract that value).
 In this second mode, a relationship is marked by the way it alters both parties.